CalebeEmerick/Snippet/README.md

 # Snippet
-Snippet is a list of a lot of useful shortcodes that help us day by day.
+Snippet are a list of a lot of useful shortcodes that help us day by day.